 All of our staff have an up-to-date DBS certificate and we follow Safer Recruitment practices when we are interviewing new staff.
 At least two members of an interviewing panel have completed Safer Recruitment training and safeguarding is a vital part of application forms and interview questions.

-Our school’s Child Protection / Safeguarding Lead Officer is Pip Parle (Head of Middle School)
+Our school’s Child Protection / Safeguarding Lead Officer is Pip Parle (Senior Leader)